mohammadimathstar/m5_forecasting/terraform/README.md

 The primary goal of this Terraform module is to:

 - Provision an **Amazon S3 bucket** to store ML model artifacts (e.g., models logged via MLflow).
-- Configure the bucket with appropriate policies for versioning and access.

 This infrastructure enables persistent and centralized storage of trained models for future use, deployment, and auditing.